kuritkaj/codewinder/README.md

 Notes:
 * without the Bing Search key, the search will use the Web Browser tool for searches, which is less efficient.
 * without the Supabase key, HNSWLIB is used to store memories in a local directory named .cache.
+* the Zapier NLA key is amazing! read more here: https://blog.langchain.dev/langchain-zapier-nla/

 ### Running the Server